-sor ne destinations may be unavailable, inadequate, inconvenient o or unreliable.
-1. Have you any significant medical conditions that may impact your capacity to complete this tour?
-If yes, please specify YES NO If yes, how will you manage this on tour?
-2. Do you require some form of powered medical aid, such as a CPAP machine?
-00 These machines may not be operable on certain international fli of transport, in remote or other areas with inadequate or unre sources without a fully charged independent long life battery liable power

-Diabetics: You may be travelling and sightseeing for many hours at a time.
-Insulin dependent diabetics must carry extra supplies of insulin (as this medication cannot be obtained in some destinations), regulators, applicators, storage and refrigeration equipment, as well as any necessary supplements.
-Accommodation may not provide refrigerators in rooms.

-3. Are you diabetic? \circ
+1. impact your capacity to complete this tour?
+If yes, please specify 00 If yes, how will you manage this on tour?
+2. Do you require some form of powered medical aid, such as a CPAP machine? $\bigcirc\bigcirc$ These machines may not be operable on certain international flig of transport, in remote or other areas with inadequate or unrel sources without a fully charged independent long life battery of liable power time this app betics: You may be travelling and sightseeing for many e.
+Insulin dependent diabetics must carry extra supplies or medication cannot be obtained in some destinations), slicators, storage and refrigeration equipment, as well as any plements.
+Accommodation may not provide refrigerators in f insulin (as regulators, necessary 3.
+Are you diabetic? $\bigcirc$

-Are you insulin dependent? \circ
+Are you insulin dependent?

-1 Do you suffer from travel sickness? \cap
+Do you suffer from travel sickness?